 Iwata Godo, aiming at further expansion of its international practice, has established personnel capability and structure through which we can appropriately respond to international cases.
-Efforts made by Iwata Godo for this purpose include sending of member attorneys abroad for study, admittance to local bars and gaining experiences of working at foreign law firms, cooperation with a leading corporate law firm in China (Jin Mao P.R.C.
-Lawyers in Shanghai City), participation by a partner of this Chinese law firm to our office, participation by an attorney practicing French law who had long worked as a partner in a major foreign law firm and consultation with US consultant who is experienced in US legal practice and cooperation with a leading law firm in France (DS Avocats) with a growing international network in Europe, Asia and the Americas.
+Efforts made by Iwata Godo for this purpose include the sending of member attorneys abroad for study, admission to the bar in various countries, experience in working at foreign law firms, cooperation with a leading corporate law firm in China (Jin Mao P.R.C.
+Lawyers in Shanghai), participation by a partner of this Chinese law firm in our office, participation by an attorney practicing French law who had long worked as a partner in a major foreign law firm, consultation with a US consultant who is experienced in US legal practice, and cooperation with a leading law firm in France (DS Avocats) with a growing international network in Europe, Asia and the Americas.

-International practice related to US and European countries in which we have been traditionally involved have expanded and now we offer such services as (i) writing opinion letters on Japanese legislation and legal practice upon request from foreign law firms, (ii) provision of legal advice on filing for leniency program in connection to an international cartel case that involved Japanese, US and European companies and (iii) conducting due diligence for acquisition cases in US and European countries in cooperation with local foreign law firms.
+Our international practice related to the US and European countries in which we have been traditionally involved has expanded and now we offer such services as (i) writing opinion letters on Japanese legislation and legal practice upon request from foreign law firms, (ii) legal advice on filing for a leniency program in connection with an international cartel case that involved Japanese, US and European companies and (iii) conducting due diligence for acquisitions in US and European countries in cooperation with local foreign law firms.

-In recent years, we have also expanded our international practice related to Asian countries which have gained importance as markets and we offer legal services regarding establishment of business basis of client companies, business cooperation with local corporations and acquisitions in cooperation with local firms.
+In recent years, we have also expanded our international practice related to Asian countries which have gained importance as markets and we offer legal services regarding the establishment of offices and industrial facilities in Asia, business cooperation with local corporations and acquisitions, in cooperation with local law firms.

-Our services for Japanese clients include, among others, (i) provision of advice and drafting contracts regarding mergers and/or business cooperation with foreign companies, licensing, confidentiality, joint research and development, sales, dealership, export and import, finance and so on, (ii) provision of advice on disputes and representation in procedures in Japan, (iii) representation of clients in procedures related establishment of overseas corporation in so-called tax haven and (iv) representation of clients in international commercial arbitration procedures.
-Further, in cooperation with foreign law firms, we provide our Japanese clients with (i) advice regarding foreign legislation, (ii) filing of notifications to overseas competition authorities and (iii) assistance in litigation and arbitration procedures in foreign countries.
+Our services for Japanese clients include (i) advice and drafting contracts regarding mergers and business cooperation with foreign companies, licensing, confidentiality, joint research and development, sales, dealership, export and import, and finance, (ii) advice on disputes and representation in procedures in Japan, (iii) representation in procedures related to incorporations in tax havens and (iv) representation of clients in international commercial arbitration procedures.
+Further, in cooperation with foreign law firms, we assist our Japanese clients with (i) advice regarding foreign legislation, (ii) filing of notifications to overseas competition authorities and (iii) litigation and arbitration procedures in foreign countries.

-For non-Japanese companies, we also offer comprehensive legal services including but not limited to such services as (i) conducting studies on relevant business sectors and reporting the results thereof for the purpose of entering into Japanese market, (ii) providing advice on regulations that are applicable to the business activities to be conducted under the Japanese legal system, (iii) providing advice and representing in filing of notification and so on, (iv) providing advice and drafting contracts on various matters such as M&A, joint venture, business cooperation, licensing and joint research and development, (v) providing advice on various Japanese legislation and (vi) representing the client in litigation and other legal procedures.
+For non-Japanese companies, we also offer comprehensive legal services including (i) conducting studies on relevant business sectors to support entry into the Japanese market, (ii) advice on regulations applicable to business activities to be conducted in Japan, (iii) advice and representation in filing of notifications, (iv) advice and drafting contracts on various matters such as M&A, joint ventures, business cooperation, licensing and joint research and development, (v) advice on various Japanese laws and (vi) representation in litigation and other legal procedures.

-Iwata Godo, working in standing cooperation with a leading Chinese corporate law firm (Jin Mao P.R.C.
-Lawyers in Shanghai City) and having participation of a Chinese attorney who is a partner thereof and who is registered as a foreign lawyer to Japanese bar association and practicing in our office, provides the clients with broad range of legal advice on such matters as (i) legal issues arising in the process of direct investment in China, (ii) M&A and corporate restructuring in corporate groups upon acceptance of foreign capital and (iii) cases in arbitration or litigation under process in China.
+Iwata Godo, in standing cooperation with a leading Chinese corporate law firm (Jin Mao P.R.C.
+Lawyers in Shanghai) and with the participation of a Chinese attorney who is a partner thereof and who is registered as a foreign lawyer in Japan and practicing in our office, provides clients with a broad range of legal advice on such matters as (i) legal issues arising in the process of direct investment in China, (ii) M&A and corporate restructuring in corporate groups upon acceptance of foreign capital and (iii) arbitration and litigation in China.

-With regard to new direct investment projects in China, Iwata Godo offers such legal services as research and report on relevant business sectors in China, advice on industrial regulations and related matters, advice and representation in procedures such as necessary filing and registration to clients including Japanese companies establishing a resident representative office, a joint corporation or a wholly foreign owned enterprise and Japanese banks establishing a representative office, a branch office or a local subsidiary.
-In addition, we send the member attorneys including above mentioned Chinese attorney to the spot to provide advice on relevant laws and regulations in China such as the labour law, company law and contract law to the Japanese clients who are resident in China.
+With regard to new direct investment projects in China, Iwata Godo offers such legal services as research and reports on relevant business sectors in China, advice on industrial regulations, advice and representation in procedures such as filings and registrations for clients establishing a resident representative office, a joint corporation or a wholly foreign owned enterprise.
+In addition, we send member attorneys including the above mentioned Chinese attorney to China to advise Japanese clients on Chinese labour law, company law, contract law, and other laws and regulations.

-With regard to the provision of advice on industrial regulations, we offer many Japanese bank clients in China, drawing upon our expertise in banking regulations, such legal services as provision of advice on compliance issues in China, control of foreign exchange, registration of foreign currency loans and business related RMB.
+With regard to advice on industrial regulations, we offer many Japanese bank clients in China, drawing upon our expertise in banking regulations, such legal services as advice on compliance issues in China, foreign exchange controls, registration of foreign currency loans and business involving RMB.

-Also to Japanese clients who have already established their business in China, we offer wide range of legal services including (i) advising and representing clients on such matters as M&A in China, corporate restructuring such as restructuring of group corporations upon acceptance of foreign capital from China, US and European countries or transfer of shares, (ii) providing advice and drafting various contracts including those on trademark, patent, provision of know-how and sales, (iii) providing legal advice on various laws and regulations in China and (iv) representing the clients in arbitration and/or litigation procedures.
+Also for Japanese clients with an established business in China, we offer a wide range of legal services including (i) advice and representation on such matters as M&A in China, corporate restructuring such as restructuring of group corporations upon acceptance of foreign capital from China, US and European countries or transfer of shares, (ii) advice and drafting various contracts including those on trademarks, patents, provision of know-how and sales, (iii) advice on various laws and regulations in China and (iv) representing clients in arbitration and litigation procedures.